 Conservation of natural resources.
 Conservation might be achieved through the use of “green” technologies, reduction of your carbon footprint, replacement of hazardous chemicals with water‐based chemicals, energy conservation, use of cleaner energy sources, or recycling of by-products or wastes.

-Societal responsibility.
-Societal responsibility implies going beyond a compliance orientation.
+Societal contributions.
+As the concept of social responsibility has become accepted, high-performing organizations see contributing to society as more than something they must do.
+Going above and beyond their responsibilities in contributing to society can be a driver of student, other customer, and workforce engagement and a market differentiator.
+Societal contributions imply going beyond a compliance orientation.
 Opportunities to contribute to the well-being of environmental, social, and economic systems and opportunities to support key communities are available to organizations of all sizes.
 The level and breadth of these contributions will depend on the size of your organization and your ability to contribute.
-Increasingly, decisions to engage with an organization include consideration of its social responsibility.
+Increasingly, decisions to engage with an organization include consideration of its societal contributions.

 Community support.
-Your organization should consider areas of community involvement that are related to its core competencies.
 Examples of organizational community involvement include partnering with businesses and other community-based organizations to improve adult learning opportunities for the workforce or community and efforts by the organization, senior leaders, and faculty and staff to strengthen and/or improve community services, the environment, athletic associations, and professional associations.
 Community involvement might also include giving students the opportunity to provide community service.

 This category asks how you develop strategic objectives and action plans, implement them, change them if circumstances require, and measure progress.

 The category stresses that your organization’s long‐term success and competitive environment are key strategic issues that need to be integral parts of your overall planning.
 Making decisions about your organization’s core competencies and work systems is an integral part of ensuring your organization’s success now and in the future, and these decisions are therefore key strategic decisions.